Wildland Fire Research: Health Effects Research

 Ongoing Research Highlights

 - A novel laboratory combustion system provides the capability to control components of fire conditions and smoke that may affect health.
-Animal toxicology studies are ongoing to determine if there are differences between how wildland fire smoke and typical urban air pollution impacts health.
-An important element of these studies is to determine whether different types of tree species and different phases of combustion (flaming to smoldering) have different health impacts.
+Animal and invitro toxicology studies are ongoing to determine how wildland fire smoke impacts health.

 - Animal toxicology studies are under way to explore the physiological mechanisms of action resulting from smoke exposure to better understand what happens in the body that results in severe lung and heart health problems.

-- Smoke emissions can have wider impacts outside the immediate fire area.
-A social science focus is providing EPA insights into the health and economic costs from changes in air quality.
+- A social science focus is providing EPA insights into the health and economic costs from changes in air quality.
 This societal burden is calculated in terms of incidence and cost of visits to emergency departments, hospital admissions, and loss of productivity, school absences and other similar outcomes.

 - Studies are being conducted to ascertain whether weatherized households have a protective effect in keeping out outdoor air pollution from wildfire smoke.
 Researchers are comparing health outcomes for weatherized and non-weatherized homes during wildfire season in Colorado.
 The research is supported by a STAR grant on Indoor Air and Climate Change.